 It is the biggest fund raising event in and around Grantham.
-It's reputation for being a professionally organised event is well known and the Rotary Club of Grantham has been successful in assisting other Clubs to start their very own "RotarySwimarathon" - Sleaford, Nottingham, Market Harborough, Lincoln, Cheltenham, Bury St. Edmunds and Northampton and Oadby to mention a few.
+It's reputation for being a professionally organised event is well known and the Rotary Club of Grantham has been successful in assisting other Clubs to start their very own "RotarySwimarathon" - Sleaford, Nottingham, Market Harborough, Kings Lynn, Lincoln, Cheltenham, Bury St. Edmunds, Northampton and Oadby to mention a few.

 We are proud of our event and in 2010 the Club received from Rotary International a Certificate of achievement for their work in the community with the "RotarySwimarathon".
 We were very honoured to receive this as only 103 were issued out of nearly 33,000 Clubs around the World.

 In October 2011 Rotarian Roger Graves received a special award at the Annual Kellogg's ASA Swimtastic Awards for all his work over the years in chairing this event.
 He is also the founder of the "RotaryGlobalSwimarathon" an event held on Rotary Day 25th February 2012 to raise money to "End Polio" - in 2012 a Guinness World Record was set when 4,546 swimmers all swam 100m simultaneously around 64 localtions across the world - a record that still stands today.
 The co-ordination of the event looked after by our social media guru Paul Wilson.